 What is SEPA?

 Single Euro Payments Area (SEPA) is a payment system within Europe that is used to send and receive money quickly.
 SEPA transfer system supports euro currency only and accepts payments within the SEPA countries only.
-To make a money transfer, you require euro account and the IBAN of the recipient.
+To make a money transfer, you require the euro account and the IBAN of the recipient.

-There are 36 SEPA-supported countries and they include Austria, Belgium, Britain, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Poland, Portugal, Republic of Ireland, Italy, Latvia, Lithuania, Romania, Estonia, Finland, France, Germany, Greece, Hungary, Luxembourg, Malta, Netherlands, Slovenia, Slovakia, Spain and Sweden, Norway, Liechtenstein, Iceland, Switzerland and Monaco.
+There are 36 SEPA-supported countries, and they include Austria, Belgium, Britain, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Poland, Portugal, Republic of Ireland, Italy, Latvia, Lithuania, Romania, Estonia, Finland, France, Germany, Greece, Hungary, Luxembourg, Malta, Netherlands, Slovenia, Slovakia, Spain and Sweden, Norway, Liechtenstein, Iceland, Switzerland and Monaco.